BSGalvan/CFCGWA_UNIMIB/README.md

 - **[Tutorial](L08_hba)**

 ## Exam
-10-minute presentation on your own research or a published paper discussing how it relates to the techniques or topics we have discussed in this class
+A 10-minute presentation on your own research or a published paper discussing how it relates to the techniques or topics we have discussed in this class.
+The presentation should be accessible to an audience who are astrophysicists but not necessarily experts in the specific topic.

-2 minutes for questions
+The presentation will be followed by 2 minutes for questions.